Technologicat/unpythonic/doc/features.md

 A gensym never conflicts with any named symbol; not even if one takes the UUID from a gensym and creates a named symbol using that as the name.

-*The return value is the only time you'll see that symbol object; take good care of it!*
+*The return value of `gensym` is the only time you will see that particular uninterned symbol object; take good care of it!*

 For example: